Gingko Bioworks, valued at $15B, begins trading today: Here’s how their business works – TechCrunch

 Kelly says there’s evidence this model will start to work in the near-term.

-Gingko earned a “bolus” milestone payment of 1.5 million shares of The Cronos Group, a cannabis company, for developing a commercially viable, lab grown rare cannabinoid called CBG for commercial use (there are seven more in strains development, says Kelly).
+Gingko earned a “bolus” milestone payment of 1.5 million shares of The Cronos Group, a cannabis company, for developing a commercially viable, lab-grown rare cannabinoid called CBG for commercial use (there are seven more in strains development, says Kelly).
 These milestone payments (in cash or shares) are earned when a company achieves some predetermined goal using Gingko’s platform.

 Gingko has also worked with Aldevron to manufacture an enzyme critical to the production of mRNA vaccines, and plans to collect royalty payments from that relationship — though no foundry fees were collected from this project.